EdHurtig/zombies/README.md

 # Disclaimer

 This tool is dangerous if used improperly...
 It has the capability to destroy all your EC2 Instances if not configured and used correctly.
-See [LICENSE.md](LICENSE.md) where it says that this tool is provided without warranty and you release all it's contributors of liability if you use it.
+See the [LICENSE](LICENSE) where it says that this tool is provided without warranty and you release all it's contributors of liability if you use it.

 Ok not fun stuff said : )